-Purpose:

-The report outlines the Committee's Annual Work Programme for the 2013/2014 Municipal Year, which will be updated on an ad hoc basis.
-This document has been put together following a Work Programme Event to bring forward ideas for the Committee to scrutinise in the forthcoming Municipal Year.
+Purpose: The report outlines the Committee's proposed Annual Work

+Programme for the remainder of the Municipal Year, which will be updated on an ad hoc basis.
+This document has been put together following a Work Programme Event to bring forward ideas for the

+Committee to scrutinise in the forthcoming Municipal Year.